ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

 Now Git knows the destination.
 Next time when you want to push commits you just need to enter `git push`.

 ### Build your change
-With the prerequisites installed and your fork of :project cloned, you can make changes to local :project source code and hack as much as you want.
+With the prerequisites installed and your fork of Continuous Engineering Library cloned, you can make changes to local Continuous Engineering Library source code and hack as much as you want.

-Run `make` to build the :binary binaries:
+Run `make` to build the ce-lib binaries:

 ```sh
 make build